simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 ![Meme of Figma sales pitch](https://res.cloudinary.com/simonvomeyser/image/upload/v1593016374/design-in-the-cloud/a-moment.png)

-I more or less stumbled across their app two years ago and must say to this day I am impressed as well as intimidated by it's perfomance and usability.
+I more or less stumbled across their app two years ago and must say to this day I am impressed as well as intimidated by its performance and usability.

-We could talk a lot about single features and compare them, but the most important thing to me is the fact, that Figma facilitates teamwork just a little bit better than other apps.
+We could talk a lot about single features and compare them, but the most important thing to me is the fact, that Figma facilitates teamwork just a bit better than other apps.

-The team really put some thought on what is in my opinion the most important thing for a succesful product:
+The team really put some thought on what is in my opinion the most important thing for a successful product:

 > It speeds up the whole team, not only parts of it